AnyWareFx/sinatra-fx-auth/README.md

-# Sinatra::Fx::Auth
+# Sinatra::FxAuth

-Sinatra::Fx::Auth is a RESTful Authentication and Role-based Authorization extension for Sinatra.
+Sinatra::FxAuth is a RESTful Authentication and Role-based Authorization extension for Sinatra.
 No sessions or cookies required.